Instalab

 This test is most useful if any of these apply to you.

-Childhood sensitization to cat protein predicts later cat allergy and asthma, often years before symptoms appear.
+Cat sensitization in children predicts later cat allergy and asthma, often years before any obvious symptoms appear.

 About Cat (Fel d 1) IgE